Hong Kong Public Libraries: History

-Security Issue
+Security issue

 All libraries in Hong Kong are subject to "Library Regulations" Regulators, the only part of the regulation is out of date.
 Such as listening area and viewing area, no person shall ─ more than one record or listen to a song, or repeat playing of any record or song; or watch more than one movie or watch a movie more than once.

-In addition, the library also prohibits photo taking and video recording, especially after the popularity of smartphones in 2012.
+The library also prohibits photo taking and video recording, especially after smartphones gained popularity since around 2012.
 Many "No photo-taking" signs are set up in several locations, including the entrance, children's library, staircase, and study rooms.
-Meanwhile, the library also has security to maintain the order of the library, including the enforcement of the "No photo-taking" rule.
-The library does not allow general citizens to apply for photography, only commercial filming is allowed and standard fees apply.
+The library also has security to maintain order, including the enforcement of the "No photo-taking" rule.
+The library does not allow general citizens to apply for photography; only commercial filming is allowed, and standard fees apply.

 Controversies

 Book censorship

-In July 2020, after the passage of the Hong Kong national security law, under the direction of the authorities, the library has removed pro-democracy books; the books have been marked "under review".
-At least nine books had been removed, including books by Joshua Wong, Tanya Chan and Horace Chin.
-US Secretary of State Mike Pompeo thinks it is the "latest assault on the rights and freedoms of the people of Hong Kong".
+In July 2020, after the passage of the Hong Kong national security law, under the direction of the authorities, the library authority removed select pro-democracy books and marked them "under review".
+At least nine books were removed, including books by Joshua Wong, Tanya Chan and Horace Chin.

+In 2021, it was discovered that libraries had removed 29 titles about the Tiananmen Massacre, with a total of 263 copies removed.

+In May 2023, books by cartoonist Zunzi were removed from public libraries, with the LCSD saying, "Hong Kong Public Libraries will periodically review and remove books that do not comply with the development of the collection.
+Books that are suspected to potentially violate national security law or Hong Kong laws will be immediately removed for review."
+Hong Kong Free Press reported on multiple titles that were removed since 2020.

+In July 2023, the LCSD said that the public is "welcome" to report books that may violate the national security law.